 LONDON THEATRE PROGRAM

-The Program is open to Juniors and Senior year students at any accredited American college or university.
+The is open to Juniors and Senior year students at any accredited American college or university and students may enroll in either the Fall or the Spring semester.

-• To start an application, or for information about applying to the London Theatre Program including application deadlines and auditions, visit the London Theatre Program page at Sarah Lawrence College.
+• Students may apply for either the Acting track or the Directing track; the specific application requirements will vary depending on the desired track.
+To start an application, or for information about applying to the London Theatre Program, including application deadlines, visit the London Theatre Program page at Sarah Lawrence College.

 • Some words about yourself: your name, age, what school you attend; when you began studying acting; how you heard about the London Theatre Program, and why you are applying.